UPPMAX/naiss_intro_python/docs/sessions/introduction_getting_it_to_run.md

 ![Python logo from https://www.python.org/community/logos/](python_logo.png)

-This course day allows you to program in basic Python on an HPC cluster.
+This part of the course day allows you to run Python scripts on an HPC cluster and is aimed at complete beginners.

 !!! info "Learning outcomes"

-    - Understand the learning outcomes of today
+    - Understand the learning outcomes of this part of the day
-    - Understand how this day is organized
+    - Understand how this part of the day is organized
     - Can find the [schedule](../schedule.md)
     - Have seen where to put
       [anonymous feedback during the day](../evaluation.md)